diztinct-glenn/python-django-lesson/README.md

 Virtual Environment will isolate your Python/Django setup on a per-project basis.
 This means that any changes you make to one website won't affect any others you're also developing.

+Trailing commas in lists in Python are always a good habit.
+We know this goes against everything you learned in JavaScript, but we promise it's alright here in Python land!

 ###How to write a function:###
 ```python
 def functionName(arguments):